 Cigarette Smoking and Rheumatoid Arthritis

 Cigarette smoking may increase the risk of developing rheumatoid arthritis.
-Cigarette smoking may also affect the severity of rheumatoid arthritis once it does develop.

 Smoking Linked to Rheumatoid Arthritis: More Evidence

 The link between smoking and rheumatoid arthritis, including severe extra-articular rheumatoid arthritis, is more evident.

 Research shows risk of developing rheumatoid arthritis was nearly double for current smokers compared to non-smokers.

 Many of the health problems caused by the use of tobacco are well known.
 Studies have also identified smoking as a risk factor for osteoporosis, bone loss and bone fractures.

 Study analyzes the effect of smoking on clinical, laboratory, and radiographic status in rheumatoid arthritis patients.

 Rheumatoid Arthritis Does Not Increase Lung Cancer Risk